July 22, 2020

 While many of you have heard of the psoas (pronounced: so’ as) by now–in yoga, gym, or Pilates classes–what and where it is often remains a mystery.
 The psoas is usually mentioned in connection with core strength, because it runs deep in our core, and has to do with stabilizing our spine, our uprightness, as well as bending forward, sideways, and lifting our leg at hip joint.
 As adults concerned about our health, we want this muscle strong, toned, and functioning well.

 Yet, pertinent to these times, there’s an aspect of the psoas that you might not have heard of: the psoas’ nickname is “fight or flight muscle.”
-The psoas starts at the spine level, with the adrenal glands and diaphragm.
+The psoas starts at the spine, level with the adrenal glands and diaphragm.
 As such, it’s very responsive to stress and emotions.
 It’s the muscle that will hold us upright and steady if we choose to fight, and it’s the muscle that initiates lifting that leg to leap into flight/running.
 Adjacent to the adrenal gland, the muscle acts on danger before our conscious brain tells it to.
 Remember all those stories of incredible feats during danger, and later on the person being interviewed says, “I didn’t think, I just acted, did what I had to do.”
 That’s the adrenal gland and psoas working as a team.
 Crucial during such events.

 But ongoing stress takes a toll.
 During these pandemic and racial justice days our general stress levels have increased a notch or two, especially if we’ve had loved ones die, fall ill, or been killed or injured by police.
 Or if we follow the news.
 Or are unemployed still waiting for benefits.
 Or are teachers trying to sort out staying safe and dealing with mixed messages from government.
-Our adrenals and both psoas are working overtime.
+Our adrenals and both psoases are working overtime.
 We’re chronically ready to take on the tigers.

 In such times, trying to strengthen the psoas won’t work.
 The stressed and over-activated psoas is already contracted, shortened, tight, and/or exhausted.
 As such, even if it’s strong, it doesn’t function very well, and may seem to be weak.
 You may even feel a bit stooped at your waist or hips, and be wondering, “Why can’t I stand up straight?”

 This psoas self-release technique is from Ortho-Bionomy®.
 The basic idea is to move with tension—feel which way the muscle is pulling and move with it.
-Creating “agreement” this way, we’re putting slack into the area.
+Creating “agreement” this way, we’re putting slack into the muscle.
 By definition then, the muscle is no longer tight.
 (I call this the “duh” factor.)
 With no more tension in the area, your innate self-corrective reflexes wake up, stimulating soft tissue to stop contracting and to actively lengthen.
 From there, range of motion increases, circulation increases, boney alignment may fine tune, and the entire body achieves better balance.
 All this happens gently and effortlessly.
 If the process hurts, it’s not Ortho-Bionomy®.

 Knowing a little about the function and anatomy of the psoas will help you make sense of this self-release technique:

 — As the only muscle that connects the spine and the leg, the psoas has everything to do with our being upright.
 Developmentally as babies and toddlers, the psoas gradually strengthens, and we grew able to sit up straight, crawl, stand up, and then walk.
-In movement, the psoas is involved with side-bending, bending forward at the waist, as well as bending our leg up at our hip joint (initiating walking) and/or bending forward at our hips.
+In movement, the psoas is involved with side-bending, bending forward at the waist, as well as bending our leg up at our hip joint (initiating walking) and/or bending forward at our hips while standing.

 — There’s a psoas running along each side (left/right) of the spine, beginning at the last thoracic vertebra (12th rib attaches there too) and connecting to all 5 lumbar vertebrae below it.
 It grows wider as it goes down, and when it reaches your pelvis, it angles out as it goes under your guts, aiming for and crossing the hip joint.
 Then turns backwards a tiny bit to insert at the inside top of the leg at back of a small prominence, the lesser trochanter.
 So, from top to bottom it’s traversing back (sides of spine) to front (crossing hip joint) and diagonally from midline out toward the leg bone where it attaches.